-Outside of her own creative endeavors, Natalia co-curates the Art Lot, an outdoor public space near Red Hook, Brooklyn and is an adjunct faculty at Parsons School of Design and City College of New York, CUNY.
+Outside of her own creative endeavors, Natalia co-curates the Art Lot, an outdoor public space near Red Hook, Brooklyn and is an adjunct assistant faculty at Parsons School of Design and City College of New York, CUNY.
 She has BA's in Anthropology and Art History from Brandeis University as well as a Post-Baccalaureate Certificate (Brandeis) and MFA (Parsons) in Fine Arts, Sculpture.

 Sculpture, Site-Responsive Environments, Installation, Drawing, Collage